Pediatric Critical Care Medicine Fellowship Program

 Combined training in pediatric critical care medicine (fellowship) and anesthesiology (residency) is possible in five years for candidates already trained or training in pediatrics (residency).
 The ideal candidate will apply during the PGY-2 year for an ADVANCED (“A”) position as a CA-1 anesthesiology resident.
 For more information, please email Justin Lockman, MD, MSEd.

 Applicants who are interested in pursuing board certification in both anesthesiology and pediatric critical care should talk with the program directors directly about the appropriate sequence of such education.

 Combinations with other pediatric subspecialties

-Previous fellows have pursued critical care training in conjunction with training in emergency medicine, cardiology, neurology and infectious diseases, via either combined or sequential fellowships.
+Previous fellows have pursued critical care training in conjunction with training in emergency medicine, cardiology, neurology, infectious diseases, and clinical informatics via either combined or sequential fellowships.

 Applications for a separate, second fellowship are considered through the usual ERAS/NRMP process.
 Please feel free to contact the program director to discuss.

 The University of Pennsylvania's Center for Clinical Epidemiology and Biostatistics (CCEB) offers a Clinical Research Certificate Program designed to teach clinical research methods at a level appropriate for clinician-educators and collaborative researchers.
 The program is open to School of Medicine faculty, residents and fellows.

 Departmental funding for participation in the program is considered for Critical Care fellows who show a unique interest and aptitude for a career in clinical research.

 All applications for standard three-year fellowships are through ERAS, the online application service of the AAMC, and positions are offered through the National Resident Matching Program Pediatric Subspecialties match.
 Individuals who are interested in abbreviated PCCM training after completion of a previous pediatric-based fellowship should discuss their interests with the program director prior to applying through ERAS.